The Australian readership is somewhat spasmodically served by a range of books and

 Overall opinion: Delightful.
 Recommended

-refrain from mentioning his own name on the site, the obvious enthusiasm and care taken speaks for itself.
+from mentioning his own name on the site, the obvious enthusiasm and care taken speaks

 (reviewed April 2023)